openstack/monasca-agent/docs/Plugins.md

 The main purpose of the stale_age directive is to detect if the JSON file stops updating (e.g., due to a bug or system failure).
 See the description of the monasca.json_plugin.status metric below.

 The main purpose of the replace_timestamps directive is where the mechanism to write the JSON file runs infrequently or erratically.
-Every time Monasa Agent runs, the metrics are reported with the current time -- whether or not the file is updated.
+Every time Monasca Agent runs, the metrics are reported with the current time -- whether or not the file is updated.
 In this mode, you do not need to supply a timestamp (in fact, any timestamp you include is ignored).
 Also the stale_age directive is also ignored.